Frontline Workforce Problems and How Enablement Technology Solves Them

 Frontline leadership is burnt out because of bad legacy systems for communication, training, and execution.

 Frontline managers are the undersung heroes of frontline work.
-But outdated communication, training, and execution systems have created significant barriers to facilitating high performance for their teams.
-Legacy systems are preventing them from effectively serving as a link between HQ and the frontline.
+Yet outdated communication, training, and execution systems have created significant barriers to facilitating high performance for their teams.
+Furthermore, legacy systems are preventing them from effectively serving as a link between HQ and the frontline.

 The role of the frontline manager is more complicated than it may appear.
 Frontline leadership must disseminate vital information between teams, manage promotions and incentives, ensure operational excellence, and cultivate frontline skills and knowledge, all while overseeing day-to-day operations.